mercredi 10 septembre 2025

 After that, he went on to head a consortium that took ownership of the Jewish Chronicle, but has not told journalists where the money came from for the procuring of the Jewish Chronicle.

-Four years ago, a mysterious consortium came to the rescue of the beleaguered publication—and nobody is really clear about who is behind the scenes.
-But openness matters, especially when politics is involved
+[Cf. Prospect Magazine, Who really funds the Jewish Chronicle?
+Why it’s troubling that we don’t know… Four years ago, a mysterious consortium came to the rescue of the beleaguered publication—and nobody is really clear about who is behind the scenes.
+But openness matters, especially when politics is involved By Alan Rusbridger, April 26, 2024]

 This consortium also featured John Woodcock, formerly the head of Labour Friends of Israel, and Jonathan Sacerdoti, formerly head of the UK Zionist Federation [former Director of Public Affairs at the Zionist Federation].